Estimated Project Cost:

 Working with the Village and WWTP operators, Delaware designed plant improvements that include a new primary clarifier, rebuilding the existing primary and secondary clarifiers, upgrades to the trickling filter and RBC biological processes, and new sludge dewatering facilities, along with various system and building improvements, including a new SCADA system.

-Delaware also assisted the Village with funding procurement, writing successful grant applications for $1 million in WQIP funding and WIIA grant funding of approximately $880,000.
-This grant funding, combined with $4 million in SAM grants from local legislators, will leave the Village with only approximately $3.2 million to finance through NYSEFC, at 0% hardship financing for 30 years.
+Delaware also assisted the Village with procuring funding for the project, successfully securing a $1 million WQIP grant and a WIIA grant of approximately $880,000.
+This grant funding, combined with $4 million in SAM grants from local legislators, leaves the Village with only $3.2 million to finance through NYSEFC, at 0% hardship financing for 30 years.